pokt-network/poktroll/docusaurus/docs/protocol/upgrades/upgrade_procedure.md

 1. When a new version includes a consensus-breaking change, plan for the next protocol upgrade:
    - If there's a change to a specific module, bump that module's consensus version.
    - Note any potential parameter changes to include in the upgrade.
-2. Create a new upgrade in `app/upgrades`:
+2. Create a new upgrade in `app/upgrades`. **THIS MUST BE DONE** even if there are no state changes.
    - Refer to `historical.go` for past upgrades and examples.
    - Consult Cosmos-sdk documentation on upgrades for additional guidance [here](https://docs.cosmos.network/main/build/building-apps/app-upgrade) and [here](https://docs.cosmos.network/main/build/modules/upgrade).